ksaaskil/fp-gitlab-example/README.md

 The full code can be found in [this repository](https://github.com/ksaaskil/fp-gitlab-example), which is a stripped down version of the `danger-js` code.

 Before starting functionalizing, a few disclaimers :)There's nothing wrong with the existing `GitLabAPI` class, it's all for practice!
 This post is also not meant to be about the general pros and cons of using functional programming versus some other programming style.
 I'm also not an expert in FP, so my way of rewriting the API requests in the library is not the "correct" way.
 Let me know in the comments if you think this made or did not make any sense, or take my repo and write one of the methods in your own way!
-I'm happy to see alternative and better implementations in comments.
+I would be happy to see alternative implementations in comments.

 ## Getting started